meilisearch/specifications/text/0033-logging.md

 - User-Agent
 - Time taken to serve the request, in seconds to 6 decimal places

-> In DEBUG level the Search endpoint should log the request body and response body.
+> At DEBUG log level, the search endpoint must log the request body and the response body.

 ### V. Impact on Documentation

-The documentation only mention the logging behavior for the `development` env on the `MEILI_ENV` part.
+The documentation only mentions the logging behavior for the `development` env on the `MEILI_ENV` part.

-We should explain how to specify the log level using `RUST_LOG` environment variable and display the Log Levels table as information in a dedicated section.
+We should explain how to specify the logging level using the `RUST_LOG` environment variable and display the logging level table as information in a dedicated section.

 ### VI.
 Impact on SDKs
 N/A

 ## 2. Technical Aspects

-MeiliSearch is not consistent about logging methods.
-It have occurences of `println` and `eprintln` in the codebase and occurences of `error`, `warn`, `info`, `debug`, `trace` methods.
+MeiliSearch is not consistent on logging methods.
+There are occurrences of `println` and `eprintln` in the codebase and occurrences of `error`, `warn`, `info`, `debug`, `trace` methods.
 It also calls `log::warn` or `log::error`.

-Milli and Transplant should be careful by keeping a consistent way to log informations.
+Milli and Transplant must be careful in keeping a consistent way of logging information.

 ## 3. Future Possibilities

 - Store logs on filesystem (give us future possibilites of rolling strategy).
 We will keep an eye on https://roadmap.meilisearch.com/c/81-specify-log-path, Github issues and, Slack Community messages.
 Keep in mind that it is possible to send logs to files using `syslog` or `systemd` journalctl.
-- Develop API endpoint to search the logged events and configure logging policy within the system (SaaS feature in mind).
+- Develop an API endpoint to search for logged events and configure the logging policy for the instance (SaaS feature in mind).

 ## 4. Planned Changes